Ukrainian border guards may have survived reported last stand on Snake Island

 “Russian warship,” came the reply, “go f--- yourself.”

-Ukrainian officials said in the Facebook post Saturday that the border guards were attacked by both Russian aircraft and weapons from the ship, and that Ukrainian officials lost communication with the atoll — known as Zmiinyi Island in Ukraine — after infrastructure was destroyed.
-It now appears it was assumed that the guards were killed.
+Ukrainian officials said in the Facebook post Saturday that the border guards were attacked by both Russian aircraft and weapons from the ship, and that Ukrainian officials lost communication with the guards after infrastructure was destroyed.
+It now appears it was assumed the guards were killed.

-Ukrainian officials said Saturday that they were working to determine what happened to the guards, and praised them for digging in.
-It was not clear how many guards were on the island when the attack began, or if any were killed.
+Ukrainian officials on Saturday said they were working to determine what happened to the guards and praised them for digging in.
+It was not clear how many guards were on the island when the attack began or if any were killed.

 The border guards’ message for the Russians spread rapidly, with many comparing it to famous rallying cries from earlier wars.
 Maj.
 Gen. Mick Ryan, an Australian military officer, compared it to “NUTS!” a response that then-U.S. Army Brig.
 Gen. Anthony McAuliffe sent to Nazi forces who sought an American surrender during the Battle of Bastogne in World War II.

-“Today, none of us will ever forgot what these servants of their nation did there,” Ryan wrote.
+“Today, none of us will ever forgot what these servants of their nation did there,” Ryan tweeted.

 The Kyiv Post reported Saturday that the message for the Russian ship appeared on a digital road sign hanging over a Ukrainian highway.